Are you interested in translating this manual into another language? Please contact me here.

 1. Maximize / Minimize toggle button: Click this button to enter full-screen mode or to restore the window mode.

-With this simulation, which is rich with controls and visuals to illustrate the laws of conservation in the one-dimensional elastic collision, and with the proper instructional methodologies, the instructor will be able to empower the sense of discovery in the learners and introduce the concept of collision in a simple, clear and visually rich presentation and enable the learners to acquire the required learning objectives.
+With this simulation, which is rich with controls and visuals, you can observe the refraction of light and verify Snell’s law, and with the proper instructional methodologies, the instructor will be able to empower the sense of discovery in the learners and introduce the concept of refraction in a clear and visually rich presentation and enable the learners to acquire the required learning objectives.